Aste21/Coffee-Machine/README.md

 # Coffee-Machine
-Simple program simulating a coffee machine
+Simple program simulating a coffee machine.

+Made for the 100 days python course.